Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 The proper way to prune forsythia each year

-The proper way to prune forsythia to maintain the shrub’s graceful shape is to cut out the older branches at the plant’s base.
-As with most flowering woody plants, it’s best to prune soon after the bloom cycle.
-Never use hedge clippers to sheer the ends of forsythia as the plant will remain dense with old wood in its core, suffocating new branching and inhibiting bloom.
-There, there Curt.
+The proper way to prune forsythia to maintain its graceful shape is to cut out the older branches at the plant’s base.
+Like most flowering woody plants, it’s best to prune soon after the bloom cycle.
+Never use hedge clippers to sheer the ends of forsythia, as the plant will remain dense with old wood in its core, suffocating new branching and inhibiting bloom.
+There, there, Curt.

 How to rejuvenate prune forsythia.